Is the ball of your foot bothering you? It could be your Plantar Plate ligament!

 - Wearing properly fitted shoes with good support.

-Treatment of Plantar Plate Dysfunction includes:
+Treatment for Plantar Plate Dysfunction

 - In mild cases, padding within the shoes or orthotics are made to stabilize the foot.